Ladies Patek Philippe Model Ref.3266 18ct 1969

 We associate Patek Philippe with the very best, but also understated elegance, craftsmanship, heritage, exquisite design, perfection and precision, and of course, total confidence and commitment in everything it does.

 The original, unrestored and untouched white dial with applied gilt ‘baton’ hour indices, is, as can be seen in the close-up photographs, in superb condition.
 The dial is complete with its original ‘index’ style hands which are also tip-top, especially considering the age of the watch.
-Both the dial and hands are original, untouched and unrestored.
-Normally we restore the dials of all the watches listed on this website, but we felt this to be completely unnecessary in this case.

 As the dial is original and unrestored, this has been left untouched by our restoration team due to its superb condition.
 Usually, we restore the dials of the watches we sell, however we decided in this case to leave it alone, due to its unusually good condition and to retain its originality and charm for those who prefer this.
 It also helps to contrast with almost all of the other watch dials you see on our website, which have been restored.
 The hands, likewise, have also been left in their original condition.